Coosanta17/Amalgam/README.md

 # The Amalgam

 A datapack for Minecraft Java edition 1.19+

-#### This pack is not dead!
+#### This pack is not dead

 it will only be dead when I say so, there may be large gaps between commits - that's called "being busy".

 ### What is the Amalgam?
+>
 > the In-between, the areas where you are not sure what dimension it is, the Amalgam exists.

-An expansion of the relatively boring (no offense Mojang) vanilla game, to add more exploration and fighting, satisfying most audiences looking for a better Minecraft experience without destroying your cpu (and ram).
+An expansion of the relatively boring (no offense Mojang) vanilla game, to add more exploration and fighting, satisfying most audiences looking for a better Minecraft experience without destroying your cpu.

 <!--
 If someone could rephrase this and add more info that would be good